Eating and exercise: 5 tips to maximize your workouts

 A smoothie can be a good snack.

-A healthy snack is especially important if you plan a workout several hours after a meal.
+A healthy snack is especially important if you plan to work out many hours after a meal.

 4. Eat after you exercise